UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/README.md

 8. **Testing**: Testing strategies and frameworks used.
 9. **Deployment**: Guidelines for deploying the application.
 10. **User Manual**: Instructions for end-users on how to use the application.
+11. **Contribution Guidelines**: Information on how to contribute to the project.
-11. **Credits and Acknowledgements**: Recognition of those who have contributed to the project.
+12. **Credits and Acknowledgements**: Recognition of those who have contributed to the project.

 For detailed documentation, visit our [Project Wiki Link](https://github.com/UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/wiki)